rancher/rancher.github.io/rancher/rancher-compose/index.md

 #### Deleting Services/Container

-`rancher-compose` will not delete things by default.
+By default, `rancher-compose` will not delete containers/services.
 This means that if you do two `up` commands in a row, the second `up` will do nothing.
 This is because the first up will create everything and leave it running.
 Even if you do not pass `-d` to `up`, `rancher-compose` will not delete your services.
 To delete a service you must use `rm`.

 ### Builds

 Docker builds are supported in two ways.
 First is to set `build:` to a git or HTTP URL that is compatible with the remote parameter in the [Docker Remote API](https://docs.docker.com/reference/api/docker_remote_api_v1.18/#build-image-from-a-dockerfile).
 The second approach is to set `build:` to a local directory and the build context will be uploaded to S3 and then built on demand on each node.

 For S3 based builds to work you must [setup AWS credentials](https://github.com/aws/aws-sdk-go/#configuring-credentials).
-We've provided a [detailed example]({{site.baseurl}}/rancher/rancher-compose/build/) of how to build in rancher-compose.
+We've provided a [detailed example]({{site.baseurl}}/rancher/rancher-compose/build/) of how to build using S3 in rancher-compose.

 ### Sidekicks